orouits/led/README.md

 ### File options

-- `-f` read filenames to STDIN instead of content, or from command line if followd by arguments as file names (file section)
+- `-f` read file names (paths) from STDIN instead of content, or from command line if followed by arguments as file names (file section)

-- `-F` write filenames to STDOUT instead of content.
-This option is made to be used with advanced pipe mode with files to build a pipeline of multiple led transformation chained on multiple files.
+following file options write filenames to STDOUT instead of file content.
+It allows advanced pipe mode on chained led invocations on multiple given files from STDIN. `-f` option is mandatory to use them.

+- `-F` change each input file inplace.
 - `-W<path>` write content to a fixed file
 - `-A<path>` append content to a fixed file
-- `-E<ext>`  write content to filename.ext
+- `-E<ext>`  write content to <file>.ext
-- `-D<dir>`  write files in dir.
+- `-D<dir>`  write to same file names in a given target dir.

 ### Execution option